 Searching for a property is similar to other countries.
 The foreigner can work through a Mexico real estate agent that list properties for sale.
 Once they find a property they want to buy, they can negotiate the sales price.
 Upon the agreement on price a deposit of 5 to 10% is paid to the buyer.

 The foreigner needs to then obtain a permit to buy the property from the foreign secretary’s office.
 This will include a clause that the foreigner agrees that, foreign jurisdiction will not be sought in the property.

 Once that permit has been obtained, the seller needs to provide the land deed.
 It is a good idea to have a lawyer review this deed for any potential problems.
 The deed is transferred to the buyer and the buyer pays the seller the remainder of the money.
 The process of registering the property can last anywhere from 48 to 108 days.

 Costs for Buying Mexico Real Estate

 Besides the agreed upon price of the property, there are other costs that have to be paid.
 Some are typically paid by the buyer and others are paid by the seller.

 The Mexico real estate buyer pays:

 The Mexico real estate seller pays:

 - Real estate agent fees

-Make sure that when you are a foreigner buying property in Mexico, you have the help of a professional experienced in this type of transaction.
+Make sure that when you are a foreigner buying and owning Mexico real estate, you have the help of a professional experienced in this type of transaction.
 It will help you get exactly what you are looking for without any additional risks.
 We have a Mexico real estate buyer’s agent to help you buy Mayan Riviera real estate market.